bfox9900/CAMEL99-ITC/DEMO/MUSIC/readme.md

  "mute" code to the sound matching chip channel.
 That's all it does.

- With MUTINGISR your program is free from the job of doing the counting down the tiem to leave a sound playing on the sound chip.
+ With MUTINGISR your program is free from the job of doing the counting down the time to leave a sound playing on the sound chip.
 Rather in this system your program loads the appropriate workspace register in the ISR workspace and then runs a "WAIT" routine that checks for the timer to hit zero.
  The magic part is that while WAIT is looping it runs PAUSE continously.